fnothaft/adam/docs/source/01_intro.md

 Spark](https://spark.apache.org) to parallelize genomic data analysis across cluster/cloud computing environments.
-ADAM uses a set of schemas to describe genomic sequences, reads, variants/genotypes, and features, and can be used with data in legacy genomic file formats such as SAM/BAM/CRAM or VCF, as well as data stored in the columnar [Apache Parquet](https://parquet.apache.org) format.
+ADAM uses a set of schemas to describe genomic sequences, reads, variants/genotypes, and features, and can be used with data in legacy genomic file formats such as SAM/BAM/CRAM, BED/GFF3/GTF, and VCF, as well as data stored in the columnar [Apache Parquet](https://parquet.apache.org) format.
 On a single node, ADAM provides competitive performance to optimized multi-threaded tools, while enabling scale out to clusters with more than a thousand cores.
 ADAM's APIs can be used from Scala, Java, Python, R, and SQL.

 ## The ADAM/Big Data Genomics Ecosystem